The Garden Coop Walk-In Chicken Coop Design – Images

 Why not just design your chicken house from scratch?
 Well, you could.
 That's what my wife and I did, and honestly it was quite rewarding.
 But it also took a toll on us, both in time and frustration.

 Working with our DIY chicken coop plans, you could start your coop this weekend and finish it over the next one or two — and have more time to enjoy your backyard flock and those garden-fresh eggs!
 Or use the designs as a starting off point for your own creativity.

 The Garden Coop is simple to adapt for winter, though in mild climates, you probably won't have to do a thing.
 In the Pacific Northwest, winter brings lots of rain, so in the past, we've partially wrapped the bottom half or so of the enclosed run with plastic sheeting.
 It took me about 15 minutes to do, and kept the ground drier by keeping out the blowing rain.
 Turns out, it helps just as well with snow and cold winds.

 WATCH: Snow!
-It was below freezing in Portland (Oregon) for over a week (12/08), and the chickens seemed as comfortable as ever.
+It was below freezing in Portland (Oregon) for over a week (12/08), and the chickens were as happy as ever.

 The Garden Ark Mobile Chicken Coop/Tractor – Images

-We are very excited about our brand-new mobile coop design, The Garden Ark!
-This is not your typical chicken tractor—it's functional, efficient, mobile, and stylish.
+We love our mobile coop design, The Garden Ark!
+This is not your typical chicken tractor — it's functional, efficient, mobile, and stylish.